RJimenezTech/Team-Profile-Generator/README.md

   ## Installation

   To get started using this app, clone the GitHub repository here: [Team Profile Generator Repo](https://github.com/RJimenezTech/Team-Profile-Generator).
-Then, download the dependencies as needed, which will include Inquirer and Jest.
+Then, download the dependencies as needed, which will include at least Node.js and the NPM packages Inquirer and Jest.

   ## Usage

   After installation is complete, to run the application enter "node index" or "npm start" from the command line.
 Follow the prompts and enter information for the team manager, engineers, and interns.
 Once the prompts are complete, check the /dist directory for an index.html file that will contain the generated static HTML page with the team profile based on the prompt responses.

+  For a walkthrough of the application, checkout this video: [Walkthough](https://youtu.be/bZbMEzZVn2s)

   ## License